Regional 1 Midlands: Final league table

+Green background is the promotion places.
+Pink background No relegation due to league reorganisation Updated: 5 June 2022 Source: "Midlands Premier".
+England Rugby.

 2020–21

 On 30 October 2020 the RFU announced that due to the coronavirus pandemic a decision had been taken to cancel Adult Competitive Leagues (National League 1 and below) for the 2020/21 season meaning Midlands Premier was not contested.

 2019–20

 Participating teams and locations

 Nine of the fourteen teams participated in last season's competition.
 They are joined by two relegated sides; Peterborough Lions and South Leicester (relegated from National League 2 North), while the three teams promoted into the division are Bromsgrove, Kettering and Paviors.
 In order to address an imbalance of teams at level 5, Bedford Athletic have been level transferred into the division from London & South East Premier.
 Birmingham & Solihull were initially relegated into the division from National League 2 South but decided to drop out of the league system altogether (joining the Greater Birmingham Merit Leagues) as they became an amateur club.

 Last season's champions, Scunthorpe were promoted into National League 2 North, along with Luctonians who won their play-off game against North Premier runners up Blaydon.
 Teams relegated from the division included Derby and Syston (who drop to Midlands 1 East) and Lichfield (who fall to Midlands 1 West).